Academic Catalog

 Students who have five or more years of supervisory or management experience in a public health field can apply for a Prior Learning ePortfolio Challenge, which could replace the internship course A cover letter and resume will be required for initial review.
 Please contact the BSPH internship coordinator to discuss this option.

-Some internship sites may require the student to complete a criminal background check and/or proof of vaccination status prior to beginning the internship.
+Some internship sites may require the student to complete a criminal background check, drug screening, computer-based training, Cardiopulmonary Resuscitation (CPR) training, proof of vaccination status, and/or other relevant responsibilities needed to train in public health organizations prior to beginning the internship.

 Students who do not pass the internship in the first attempt will have the opportunity to repeat the course one additional time.
 If they are unsuccessful on their final attempt, they will be unable to earn the Bachelor of Science in Public Health.